What is a leisure battery?

 It’s likely you’ll mainly be using a caravan leisure battery during the summer months, and it can be easy to forget about it during the winter.

-But if you don’t keep the battery at a reasonable charge during the colder season, you may find it doesn’t work properly when you use it the following summer.
+But if you don’t keep the battery at a reasonable charge during the colder season, you may find it doesn’t work properly when you try to use it the following summer.

 Did you know we cover caravans and motorhomes as standard in our breakdown cover?